 - 1. This test takes a few minutes to complete.
 When the insmod command is executed, there is no indication on the terminal window of the activities.
 Instructions on viewing the results are included on next page. - 2.
-If loading of the module fails and some messages in /var/log/messages show Device 0 not found or not stated or There are no cryptio instances, ensure that the kernel option intel_iommu has been configured as specified in Updating Grub Configuration file.
-User Space After building the sample code with the installation script, the kernel space kernel driver, the user space applicaton, and the memory mapping driver are located at: \$ICP_ROOT/quickassist/lookaside/access_layer/sample_code/build To execute the sign of life test in User space, use the following commands: Install the kernel memory driver qaeMemDrv.ko, if the module has not already been installed. insmod \$ICP_ROOT/quickassist/lookaside/access_layer/src/sample_code/build/qaeMemDrv.ko cd \$ICP_ROOT/quickassist/lookaside/access_layer/src/sample_code/build ./cpa_sample_code signOfLife=1 You will observe that execution time of the user space code takes longer than the kernel space code.
+If loading of the module fails and some messages in /var/log/messages show Device 0 not found or not stated Or There are no crypto instances, ensure that the kernel option intel_iommu has been configured as specified in Updating Grub Configuration file.
+And ensure that the appropriate configuration files have been copied from /QAT/quickassist/config to /etc. User Space After building the sample code with the installation script, the kernel space kernel driver, the user space application, and the memory mapping driver are located at: $\label{eq:linear} \$ICP_ROOT/quick assist/look as ide/access_layer/sample_code/build$ To execute the sign of life test in User space, use the following commands: Install the kernel memory driver qaeMemDrv.ko, if the module has not already been installed. insmod \$ICP_ROOT/quickassist/lookaside/access_layer/src/sample_code/build/qaeMemDrv.ko cd \$ICP_ROOT/quickassist/lookaside/access_layer/src/sample_code/build ./cpa_sample_code signOfLife=1 You will observe that execution time of the user space code takes longer than the kernel space code.
 This is due to the sample code kernel space memory management driver (qaeMemDrv.ko), which is slow to allocate and map memory to user space.
 Before beginning performance measurements, the sample code allocates memory up-front which slows execution time.
 This does not affect the performance of the acceleration driver itself.
 The acceleration driver user space and kernel space performance are equivalent, other things being equal (for instance, no throttling takes place in either case).
-Software User Manual Version 1.0.1 4.2.2 Test Results When running the application in kernel space, open a second terminal window, log in as root, and issue the following command:
+4.2.2 Test Results When running the application in kernel space, open a second terminal window, log in as root, and issue the following command:

 tail -f /var/log/messages

 When running the application in user space, the results are printed to the terminal window in which the application is launched.

 Here is an example of the log messages created during the test:

 '''

 Algorithm Chaining - AES256-CBC HMAC-SHA512

 Number of threads 2

 Total Submissions 20

 Total Responses 20

 Packet Size 512

 '''

 4.2.3 Unloading the Sample Code

 Once the kernel space sample code test has completed, the message Sample Code Complete is displayed.
 The module can then be unloaded using the following command:

 #rmmod cpa_sample_code.ko

 Once the user space sample code test has completed, the kernel memory driver qaeMemDrv.ko can be unloaded using the following command:

 rmmod qaeMemDrv.ko

+Chapter 5.
 Appendix A: Supported APIs and directory of function definitions files

 Intel® QuickAssist Technology APIs

 Cryptographic Functions

-API definitions are located in: SICP_ROOT/quickassist/include/lac, where SICP_ROOT is the directory where the Acceleration software is unpacked.
+API definitions are located in: \$ICP_ROOT/quickassist/include/lac, where \$ICP_ROOT is the directory where the Acceleration software is unpacked.

 • Data Compression Functions: